 We are living in unnerving times.
 Our societies are defined by a social polarisation not known since the 1930s.
 This book explores the nuts and bolts of the identity politics that characterise nowadays our universities, but also increasingly Western society at large.
-The Ideology of Failure asks the most searching questions of the political correctness orthodoxy and gives the reader the tools to talk openly about the topics which we are made to feel awkward about discussing.
+The Ideology of Failure explores the problem of how people with good intentions are unknowingly setting up a generation for failure.

 ‘Journeying through this troubled intersection of politics and culture, Travels in Cultural Nihilism might make the reader cry, fume and even laugh.
 By the end, though, such contradictory reactions seem salutary and necessary, matching the spirit of the times and perhaps even adding up to an enlightened journey we all need to experience’, The Burkean.